 EC2 reserved instance pricing

-- By committing to a three-year no-upfront reserved instance, which is the highest possible discount without needing to pre-pay AWS, you will save an average of 57% on your AWS EC2 spend.
+By committing to three-year no-upfront Amazon EC2 reserved instances, which is the highest possible discount without needing to pre-pay AWS, you will save an average of 57% on your AWS EC2 spend.

 Usage AI savings calculator

-By using the usage.ai Savings Calculator, you can determine exactly what you could be saving with vs. without the Usage platform.
-Here are a few examples with one m5.4xlarge on-demand instance that would be covered with a reserved instance:
+By using the usage.ai Savings Calculator, you can determine exactly what you could be saving on your cloud costs with vs. without the Usage platform.
+Here are a few examples of the significant cost savings you can achieve with one m5.4xlarge on-demand instance that would be covered with a reserved instance:

 Limitations of AWS Convertible reserved instances

 There are a few limitations of AWS Convertible reserved instances to consider.
 Let's look at a few of these.

 You'll receive lower discounts for Convertible RIs than Standard RIs.
 You need to therefore consider that common usage instances, such as M4 medium Linux, are not a great fit for Convertible RIs.

 The pricing for the one-year convertibles is not all that attractive for those larger companies.
 The same can be said for companies with predictable workloads.
 In these instances, the three-year RI is a much better option.

 You can take advantage of future price reductions by using Convertible RIs, or you can handle usage changes.
 You need to be aware that you can't do both.